Mark Wakely chats to some of the people involved in the land based pirate radio world of the 1970's and 1980's in the UK.

 Rephonic also pulls the total number of views for each podcast we find a YouTube account for.
 You can access these figures by upgrading your account and looking at a show's social media section.

 Podcast streaming numbers or 'plays' are notoriously tricky to find.
-Fortunately, Rephonic provides estimated listener figures for Pirates of the Airwaves and two million other podcasts in our database.
+Fortunately, Rephonic provides estimated listener figures for Pirates of the Airwaves and three million other podcasts in our database.

 To check these stats and get a feel for the show's audience size, you'll need to upgrade your account.